amc-workshop/amc-workshop.github.io/README.md

    on the Github website and commit your changes.
 3. [Create a pull request](https://help.github.com/articles/creating-a-pull-request/).
    3a.
 Click "New pull request".
    3b.
-Look at the changes you've made.
+Look at the changes you've made
+   -- the "diff".
+The left side is the original.
+The right side is your version.
+The diff only shows the parts that have changes.
+Things you've added are in green, things you've deleted are red.
    3c.
+Click the green "Create pull request" button.
+   3d.
 Write a description of your changes and why you made them.
-   3d.
+   3e.
 Click "Create pull request".

 We will review your pull request and, unless your changes are wantonly destructive, merge it into the project!
 We may need ask questions or